OuHangKresnik/Ninja/raspberry/raspberry.md

 5. WiringPi(http://wiringpi.com) is an Arduino wiring-like library in C with many other language wrapper for Pi.
 6. BCM mode VS BOARD mode in GPIO:
  The GPIO.BOARD option specifies that you are referring to the pins by the number of the pin in the plug. i.e. the number printed on the board
  The GPIO.BCM means you are referring by "Broadcom SOC channel".
 Because my Raspberry uses Broadcom BCM2836 chip which is built with 4 ARM cores.

+7. About Wireless tool library.
+The command "iwconfig" shows all information of wifi.
+Actually we can find the source code of this command to see how to do similar program using c or c++. cfg80211 is the Linux 802.11 configuration API which replaces Wireless-Extensions. nl80211 is the new 802.11 netlink interface public header.
+Together with cfg80211 it is intended to replace Wireless-Extensions.